addr/100apps/README.md

 * [Day 11](day11) - Hacking with Swift eleventh project.
 A simple 2D game using SpriteKit (based on Peggle).
 I made a few modifications: ball color changes randomly, balls are automatically dropped from the top of the screen (as opposed to coming from any height), and I gave the player a limit of 5 balls.
 With each successful hit in a good slot another ball is provided, while hits in a 'bad' slot reduce the number of balls by one.
 Once the number of balls reaches zero, the player's score resets.

 * [Day 12](day12) - Hacking with Swift twelfth project.
 Modification of day 10 that uses NSUserDefaults to persist Person objects across app sessions.

+* [Day 13](day13) - Hacking with Swift thirteenth project.
+Basic Core Image program that takes an image from the user's photo library and applies an image filter the user selects.
+Also includes an intensity slider, and allows the user to save the modified image to the device's photo library.